Lala Mustafa Pasha: Legacy

 He has a street named after him in cities including Larnaca, Cyprus.
+He has a mosque named after him in Damascus, Syria.
 His invasion and brutal treatment of the Venetian leaders in Cyprus led to Pope Pius V promoting a Roman Catholic coalition against the Ottomans which turned into the Battle of Lepanto in 1571.

+In popular culture

+In the 2011–2014 TV series Muhteşem Yüzyıl, he is portrayed by Macit Capodistria.